papr8ka/-lwjgl-basics-wiki/OpenGL-ES-Blurs.md

 <a name="ImplementationA" />
 ## Option A: Using Mipmaps

-You can follow along with source code here: [LerpBlurA.java](https://gist.github.com/4401290)
+You can follow along with source code here: [LerpBlurA.java](https://gist.github.com/4401290).
+It requires the [BlurUtils](https://gist.github.com/4383372) class mentioned earlier, and uses [this](http://i.imgur.com/X0NET.png) Lenna image.

 _Note:_ I'll assume you understand the basics of mipmapping.
 If not, [read up on them](http://en.wikipedia.org/wiki/Mipmap) before continuing.